How much luggage should I bring?

 Most commercial airlines have regulations regarding what you can pack in a carry-on bag.
 Be mindful of these restrictions.
 Below are important items that you should pack in your carry-on bag:

-- Face masks (you will need these for travel, as well as everyday life in Scandinavia) and a thermometer
+- Face masks (you will need these for travel, and might need them for everyday life in Scandinavia if you choose) and a thermometer

 - Passport (carry a copy of the main page of your passport)